 A list of current and successfully completed applications as well as rejected applications can be found on the ICANN website.
 Site owners generally make domains with CPE status available when they are part of the community or are specific industry.
 This is how .hotel endings focus solely on hotels, hotel chains, hotel associations, and hotel marketing organisations.
 In order to prevent your own domain from being blocked, or to avoid legal disputes, users should check relevant community domains in advance to see if they fulfil the necessary requirements.

 - Regional nTLDs: domains containing regional references have become very successful over the last few years.
 New domain endings like .london and .nyc offer the benefit of presenting an offer in a regional context, allowing site owners to directly address the desired readership.
 In order to register an nTLD, website owners usually have to prove that they have a residence or a registered business in the appropriate region.
 This helps safeguard against the nTLD being misused.
 It’s often possible to register a domain through a local trustee that’s acting as a registrant for the actual holder.

-Secure your cheap domain now with 1&1!
+Secure your free domain now with 1&1!

 Controversy when allocating new top-level domains

 Customers pay a monthly fee for registering a domain.
 Supplying address suffixes is a profitable business for administrators of popular nTLDs.
 Endings expected to be quickly snapped up are the most expensive, putting wealthy businesses in particular at an advantage as they are equipped to pay millions of dollars in licensing fees.
 There are many non-profit organisations that would like to reserve some of these new domains for themselves.
 The efforts of individual businesses to occupy general nTLDs as brand domains is an additional factor that can potentially lead to conflicts.
 ICANN’s guidelines basically eliminate the exclusive use of common language terms.
 In the past, the decisions from administrative agencies were of the source of irritation.